timKraeuter/LMCS-2024/artifacts/experiments/README.md

 ## Increasing Parallel Branches

-The models for the test were generated using our [CLI application](./models/parallel/BPMNParallelBranchesModelGenerator.jar).
+The models for the test were generated using our [CLI tool](./cli-tools/BPMNParallelBranchesModelGenerator.jar).
-One can also generate models with more than 10 parallel branches and even increase the number of activities per branch (run the CLI application with --help for more options).
+One can also generate models with more than 10 parallel branches and even increase the number of activities per branch (see [documentation](https://github.com/timKraeuter/BPMN-Model-Generators/tree/master?tab=readme-ov-file#bpmnparallelbranchmodelgenerator)).
 The resulting models are contained in the subdirectory `models/parallel/`.

 ### HOT transformation